bliss-doctest/doctest/src/site/markdown/Configuration.md

 # How to configure the doctests
 The *doctest* library can be configured if you have to.
 Currently the *Configuration* object only allows to change the output directory of the generated html files.

-These two examples show how the usage of the configuration can look like:
+There are two ways to configure the html output directory of your tests.
+The first is programmatically.

 <pre>
 import com.devbliss.doctest.DocTest;